-Just like women, men experience age related hormone changes recently come to be known as male menopause or andropause.
+Just like women, men experience age-related hormone changes recently come to be known as male menopause or andropause.
 Contrary to women who experience a precipitous decline in hormone levels with menopause, men experience a slow and steady decline in sex hormone levels as they age making the changes difficult to notice until the changes are severe.
-The symptoms of andropause in men related to an age-related decline in testosterone levels may include impairment in sexual function including decreased desire, erectile dysfunction and infertility.
+The symptoms of andropause in men related to an age-related decline in testosterone levels may include impairment in sexual function including decreased desire, erectile dysfunction, and infertility.
 Men may experience changes in their sleep pattern leaving them tired all day with low energy.
 Men may notice an increase in body fat most notable belly fat as well as reduced muscle mass.
 Decreases in bone density can occur leaving men at increased risk for injury and fracture.
 Low testosterone associated with andropause can also cause decreased energy and motivation leaving men sad and depressed along with low self-esteem and confidence.
-Impaired concentration and memory are also associated with age related low testosterone.
+Impaired concentration and memory are also associated with age-related low testosterone.

 A urologist is clearly the optimal physician capable of assisting men with complaints of erectile dysfunction.
 ONLY a urologist is fully trained in erectile dysfunction and capable of offering men all treatment options available to improve erections.
 Erectile dysfunction can be broken up into two main categories including psychogenic and organic dysfunction.
 Many men may have dysfunction arising from both factors.
-With psychogenic erectile dysfunction men may have normal erections in one circumstance but be unable to function in another.
-Psychogenic erectile dysfunction is related fear and anxiety about sexual activity or erectile function that results in an increased tone in the sympathetic nervous system resulting in contraction of the small blood vessels that supply the penis during erection and therefore an inability to achieve erection.
+With psychogenic erectile dysfunction, men may have normal erections in one circumstance but be unable to function in another.
+Psychogenic erectile dysfunction is related to fear and anxiety about sexual activity or erectile function that results in an increased tone in the sympathetic nervous system resulting in contraction of the small blood vessels that supply the penis during erection and therefore an inability to achieve an erection.
 The harder a man tries to get an erection, the more difficult it becomes.
-Organic dysfunction is related to disease states that decrease blood flow to the penis such as diabetes, hypertension and high cholesterol.
-A urologist is best suited to help patients maximize success in the treatment of erectile dysfunction and can offer all treatments including lifestyle modifications, oral medications, intraurethral pellets, injection therapy, Vacuum Erectile Devices (VEDs), low intensity shockwave treatment, testosterone replacement therapy and even penile implant surgery.
+Organic dysfunction is related to disease states that decrease blood flow to the penis such as diabetes, hypertension, and high cholesterol.
+A urologist is best suited to help patients maximize success in the treatment of erectile dysfunction and can offer all treatments including lifestyle modifications, oral medications, intraurethral pellets, injection therapy, Vacuum Erectile Devices (VEDs), low-intensity shockwave treatment, testosterone replacement therapy, and even penile implant surgery.

-There is no organ more closely associate with men's health than the prostate.
+There is no organ more closely associated with men's health than the prostate.
 A urologist is uniquely qualified as a men's health specialist to help men navigate the complex world of prostate health.
 Prostate health includes the management and treatment of BPH or enlarged prostate as well as PSA changes and prostate cancer.
 Prostate health as a topic in itself is extensive and covers a broad array of issues.
-ONLY a urologist is trained specifically in prostate health and is able to offer diagnostic and treatment options including cystoscopy, prostate biopsy, BPH surgery, prostate cancer diagnosis and surgical management.
+ONLY a urologist is trained specifically in prostate health and is able to offer diagnostic and treatment options including cystoscopy, prostate biopsy, BPH surgery, prostate cancer diagnosis, and surgical management.

 At Urological Consultants of Florida, David Robbins, MD is Miami's top doctor offering No-Scalpel vasectomy to his patients.
 Dr. Robbins performs hundreds of vasectomy procedures every year directly from the office.
 A no-scalpel vasectomy procedure with Dr. Robbins typically takes 15 minutes and patients can leave the office within 30-40 minutes of their scheduled procedure.
 Most men experience minimal to no pain after the procedure.
 For men seeking a permanent solution to achieve voluntary infertility, a vasectomy with Dr. Robbins is an excellent option.

 Infertility is not just a female issue.
-50% of the times when a couple has difficulty with conception, it is related to the man.
+50% of the time when a couple has difficulty with conception, it is related to the man.
 One of the causes of infertility that is becoming increasingly common in young men is infertility related to testosterone supplementation.
-Many of the corner store "men's health" clinic popping up all over Miami and Broward are so eager to sell their testosterone related products to all men entering their doors that they fail to discuss how testosterone supplementation may affect fertility.
+Many of the corner store "men's health" clinics popping up all over Miami and Broward are so eager to sell their testosterone-related products to all men entering their doors that they fail to discuss how testosterone supplementation may affect fertility.
 Testosterone supplementation decreases sperm counts significantly and it can take months for levels to return to normal when a patient stops using supplemental testosterone.
-Additionally, a urologist is uniquely able to evaluate the causes of male infertility and an semen analysis and make medical and surgical recommendations that may improve the chances of conception related to male factor infertility.
+Additionally, a urologist is uniquely able to evaluate the causes of male infertility and semen analysis and make medical and surgical recommendations that may improve the chances of conception related to male factor infertility.